Jon A. Chun

 The hardest questions about AI can't be answered inside one discipline, one institution, or one sector — so Jon Chun builds the collaborations that cross all of them.
 For a decade he has co-built Human-Centered AI: turning the oldest human questions into quantifiable, testable models with frontier AI, across academia, industry, and government.

 He co-leads the team representing the 25,000-member Modern Language Association at NIST CAISI (LLM evaluation and red-teaming) and is co-PI on Schmidt Sciences HAVI, building open-source AI to rescue endangered cultural archives.
-He pioneered one of the first interdisciplinary Human-Centered AI curricula at Kenyon's AI CoLab, and earlier co-founded and led SafeWeb.
+With Katherine Elkins he co-founded the world's first Human-Centered AI curriculum and lab at Kenyon (2016), and earlier co-founded and led SafeWeb.

 Harder to fool than we are